 Enter the date of the most recent assessment establishing disease status within the reporting period.
 The date reported should be that of the most disease-specific assessment within a reasonable timeframe of the date of contact (approximately 30 days).
-Clinical and hematologic assessments include pathological evaluation (e.g., bone marrow biopsy), radiographic examination (e.g., X-ray, CT scan, MRI scan, PET scan), laboratory assessment (e.g., CBC, peripheral blood smear), and clinician evaluation and physical examination.
+Clinical and hematologic assessments include pathological evaluation (e.g., bene marrow biopsy), radiographic examination (e.g., X ray, CT seep, MPI seep, PET evaluation (e.g., bone marrow biopsy), radiographic examination (e.g., X-ray, CT scan, MRI scan, PET scan), laboratory assessment (e.g., CBC, peripheral blood smear), and clinician evaluation and physical examination.
 Enter the date the sample was collected for pathological and laboratory evaluations, the date the imaging took place for radiographic assessments, or the date of physical examination.

-If the exact date is not known, use the process for reporting partial or unknown dates as described in General Instructions, Guidelines for Completing Forms.
+If the exact date is not known, use the process for reporting partial or unknown dates as described in

+General Instructions, Guidelines for Completing Forms.